 Clean Your Contacts Daily

 You must clean and disinfect your contact lenses on a daily basis, unless you use daily disposables, of course.
 There are several cleansing systems and solutions available — the choice depends on the type of lens you use.
-Speak with Dr. Vince Panzica to determine the best cleaning solution for your lenses and eyes.
+Speak with Dr. Michelle McKenzie to determine the best cleaning solution for your lenses and eyes.

 Avoid Contact with Water

 It might seem harmless, but we advise against using tap water, as it contains impurities and microorganisms that can cause infections.
 Furthermore, tap water can lead your contacts to swell and change their shape.
 If you must swim with your contact lenses on, make sure to wear protective goggles and clean them with solution when you come out of the pool.

 Never Ever Use Saliva

 Your mouth is filled with germs, which are fine for your teeth but not for your eyes.
 Avoid using saliva to “clean” or moisten your contact lenses.